 The Victoria and Albert Museum Facts: Popularly known as the V&A museum, it’s located right opposite the Museum of Natural history.
 It’s one of the popular free museums in London.

 The museum is named after Prince Albert and Queen Victoria.
 It was built in 1852 at South Kensington, London.
 This museum has a collection of arts belonging to various cultures of Europe, North America, Asia and North Africa, which can be traced back to 5,000 years as well as the recent ones.
 This museum like other museums is a non-departmental public body that is sponsored by the Department for Culture, Media, and Sport.

-The museum has holdings of ceramics, glass, textiles, costumes, silver, ironwork, jewellery, furniture, sculpture, medieval objects, prints, photographs and many other things.
+The museum has holdings of ceramics, glass, textiles, costumes, silver, ironwork, jewelry, furniture, sculpture, medieval objects, prints, photographs and many other things.
 It has the largest collection of post-classical sculpture and the holdings of Italian Renaissance items.
 In 1973 the museum became the first museum to present a rock concert.
-The Victoria and Albert Museum also run the Museum of Childhood at Bethnal Green.
+The Victoria and Albert Museum also runs the Museum of Childhood at Bethnal Green.

 10.00 to 22.00 Fridays (selected galleries remain open after 18.00)

 The museum is closed between 24 – 26 December

 Nearest tube station to V&A in South Kensington.
 Just get down at the tube station and follow signs to the museum.